Vegan pryaniki recipe – so fluffy, with lemon

 • Put sugar and water in a small saucepan and bring to a boil over medium heat, stirring so that the sugar dissolves before it boils.

-• Now let the icing boil over medium heat, without stirring it, until it reaches 110 °C.
+• Now let the icing boil over medium heat, without stirring it, until it reaches 230 °F (110 °C).

 Coating the vegan pryaniki with the sugar icing

-• Spread the vegan pryaniki in the sugar icing on an oven rack and let them dry.
+• Spread the vegan pryaniki on baking paper and allow the icing to dry.

 Notes